carolynvs/carolynvanslyck.com/content/blog/2018-12-30-gophercon-cfp.md

 talk to go to minutes before it starts.
 Make it easy for them to pick your talk.

 Cute titles may be cute, but they don't help people know what your talk will be about.
-In your abstract, don't tease with hints.
+In your abstract, don't tease or hint.
 Make it clear what people will learn or come away with.

 ##### Make is easy for attendees to want to come to your talk

 ## My Process

-Everyone comes up with talk ideas differently.
-When I have an idea, this is my process for turning an idea into a proposal:
+Everyone comes up with talk ideas differently and I don't have suggestions for that part.
+However, once I do I have an idea, this is my process for turning that idea into a proposal:

 1. Write down a bulleted list of everything that I could say about it.
 1. Add nested details on anything that is interesting to me.